mjdrushton/cexprtk/3rdparty/exprtk/readme.txt

    ....

-   // Differentiate expression where value of x = 12.3 using a reference
+   // Differentiate expression at value of x = 12.3 using a reference
    // to the x variable
    x = T(12.3);
-   T derivative1 = exprtk::derivative(expression,x);
+   T derivative1 = exprtk::derivative(expression, x);

    // Differentiate expression where value x = 45.6 using name
    // of the x variable